 Watching you point also shows your baby how to gesture, which is a VERY important step in the development of communication!
 Research shows that babies who are pointing at items start using those words earlier than their peers.
 Finally, I’ve always felt the most important benefit of reading together is it fosters a habit and enjoyment of reading as a family.
 Starting to build a love of reading young helps children to see it as a fun activity, rather than a chore for the both of you!

-5 Tips for Successful Story Time
+5 Tips for Successful Story Time with your Baby

-1 - Have realistic expectations
+1 - Have realistic expectations for reading

 I hate to be the bearer of bad news, but it is unlikely that reading your baby novels or textbooks is going to make them a prodigy.
 Similarly, it actually doesn’t really matter how early you start teaching ABC’s and 123’s, children are still probably not going to learn those things until they are developmentally ready and interested.